Lower Merion Township, Pennsylvania

-Lower Merion Township is a township in Montgomery County, Pennsylvania.
+Lower Merion Township is a township in Montgomery County, Pennsylvania, United States.
 It is part of the Philadelphia Main Line.
 The township's name originates with the county of Merioneth in north Wales.
 Merioneth is an English-language transcription of the Welsh Meirionnydd.

-Lower Merion is one of the major inner ring suburbs of Philadelphia, along with Upper Darby, Haverford, and Cheltenham.
-With a population of 63,633, Lower Merion Township is the ninth most populous city, town or borough in Pennsylvania as of the 2020 U.S. census.
+A number of Main Line suburbs are located in Lower Merion, west of Philadelphia, the sixth largest city in the United States as of 2020.
+With a population of 63,633, Lower Merion Township is the ninth-most populous municipality in Pennsylvania as of the 2020 U.S. census.